Tag: Ben Hutchings

 The Comic Messiah by Q-Ray (Clint Cure), 1998, ink on paper.

-Other artists in this exhibition included Max Andersson, Enki Bilal, Guido Crepax, Will Eisner, Jason(John Arne Sæterøy), Henry “Hank” Ketcham, Brant Parker, Hugo Pratt, Quino, Bryan Talbot, Mort Walker and Song Qing Zhu (Gao Diao).
-It was wonderful that the work of emerging Australian creators was displayed alongside these established international creators.
+Other artists in this exhibition included: Max Andersson, Enki Bilal, Guido Crepax, Will Eisner, Jason(John Arne Sæterøy), Henry “Hank” Ketcham, Brant Parker, Hugo Pratt, Quino, Bryan Talbot, Mort Walker and Song Qing Zhu (Gao Diao).
+It was wonderful to see the work of emerging Australian creators displayed alongside these established international comics art creators.
+I’d love to hear your comments and comparisons of their graphic styles.

 Black Light Angels by Louise Graber, 1998, ink on paper.